getgrav/grav-learn/pages/02.content/01.content-pages/docs.md

 ```
 {% endverbatim %}

-In the next section we will continue to dig into the specifics of a Page in detail.
+In the next section, we will continue to dig into the specifics of a Page in detail.

 ### contentMeta